 Happily back, a walk around the steering pad before the nine o’clock start reveals McLaren’s attendance with a new manufacturer called Genesis – reminds me of the introduction to ‘Dance of the Volcano’.
 A first no show from Mazda though, in my time of attending since 2006.

-Eager to try Honda’s e in a gaudy yellow was my first drive.
-Now battery range and price aside, it outperforms combustion engined cars on the hill circuit simply because the e’s centre of gravity is lower so it’s like having dead masses in the floorpan which is effectively what the batteries act as.
+Eager to try Honda’s e in gaudy yellow was my first drive.
+Now battery range and price aside, it outperforms combustion engined cars on the hill circuit simply because the e’s centre of gravity is lower as it’s like having dead masses in the floorpan which is effectively what the batteries act as.
 Technological innovations such as internal screens that replicate the actions of external door mirrors may justify that close to 30K retail tag but I’d recently changed a door mirror on a Honda Jazz that was a far simpler process.
-Would you want one ?
-Yes with a reduction in pricing hopefully with economies of scale.
+Would you want one ?… with a reduction in pricing hopefully with economies of scale.

 I’d been bold enough to book a McLaren GT to drive but having discovered that it could only be driven on public roads, I almost cancelled it.
 Having never driven any McLaren before though, I summoned the courage to take it out of the secure ground that is Millbrook.
 It felt intimidating.
 The flares down the flanks that fill door mirrors and a lack of rear visibility.
 Despite this, their PR reps told me that it’s an everyday car you could fit golf clubs into – as you do – everyday.
 With turbo singing over my shoulder, it was an experience as was reversing out of a minor road onto an A road that didn’t match the pre-set navigational route.
 With eyes focussed on road and mirrors, there was less chance to see fellow drivers’ reactions or responses which I suspect, was a good thing.